kyledbusiness/iam-lifecycle-automation-lab/walkthrough.md

-# IAM Lifecycle Automation Lab – Walkthrough
+# Step-by-Step Guide to the IAM Lab

 This page walks through my experience in the IAM Lifecycle Automation Lab.
 The lab was part of a Cyber Range program designed to teach how identity works in the cloud.